 AFN Member-only webinar.
 Visit our membership page to find out if your organization is a member.

-Join us on May 20 at 12:30 – 1:45 EDT for a member-only peer-led discussion on reparative and responsive small business strategy for women and entrepreneurs of color.
-Session format will include: pre-registration survey overview, sharing from regional colleagues, and authentic dialogue in facilitated small break-outs.
+Please join us on June 17, 2021 at 12:30-1:45pm EDT for the second in our Peer-to-Peer series, a member-only peer-led discussion about investing in a reparative and responsive infrastructure for financial health.
+Session format will include: Registration survey overview, sharing from regional colleagues, and authentic dialogue in facilitated break-outs.
+Together we will discuss:

 This session is part of the monthly series Peer-to-Peer: Place-Based Insights and Action.
 These virtual sessions will foster authentic dialogue and showcase peers’ framing and approach to issues that we care deeply about.
 Together we will explore models across the country, validating and challenging each other’s work for greater impact, alignment and efficacy.